digabi/exam-engine/README.md

 $ yarn start exams/MexDocumentation/MexDocumentation.xml
 ```

+This starts `webpack-dev-server` that automatically updates the exam in Firefox when
+the XML file is being edited.

 It is also possible to preview exams in Abitti compatibility mode.
-In this mode errors will be
+In this mode the preview
-displayed in preview if exam XML uses features that are not supported by Abitti:
+reports errors if you use some major features not available in Abitti.
+All incompatibilies are
+not checked, so it is still important to test the exam in Abitti.

 ```
 $ nvm use